apache/doris/docs/en/administrator-guide/bucket-shuffle-join.md

 * Right table: the right table in join query.
 Perform build expr The order can be adjusted by join reorder.

 ## Principle
-In addition to bucket shuffle join, Doris supports three types of join: `Shuffle Join, Broadcast Join, Colocate Join`.
-Except `colorate join`, other types of join will lead to some network overhead.
+The conventional distributed join methods supported by Doris is: `Shuffle Join, Broadcast Join`.
+Both of these join will lead to some network overhead.

 For example, there are join queries for table A and table B. the join method is hashjoin.
 The cost of different join types is as follows：
 * **Broadcast Join**: If table a has three executing hashjoinnodes according to the data distribution, table B needs to be sent to the three HashJoinNode.
 Its network overhead is `3B `, and its memory overhead is `3B`.